mmehdig/apl-esslli-19-material/docs/session-4/index.md

 #### 1.1.
 Manage the shell environment

-Run this:
+Open a terminal, then run this:

 ```
 printenv | grep ROS
 ```

-The result must be something like this:
+The result must be something like:

 ```
 ROS_ROOT=/opt/ros/melodic/share/ros